st0mach-b0ok/st0mach-b0ok/README.md

 I lobe my wife 🫀

+my actual pronouns are she / it / they

 <!--
 **st0mach-b0ok/st0mach-b0ok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.